behave/behave/docs/api.rst

 The environment.py module may define code to run before and after certain events during your testing:

+**before_all(context), after_all(context)**
+  These run before and after the whole shooting match.

+**before_feature(context, feature), after_feature(context, feature)**
+  These run before and after each feature is executed.
+  The feature object, that is passed in, is an instance of :class:`~behave.model.Feature`.

+**before_rule(context, rule), after_rule(context, rule)**
+  These run before and after each rule is execured.
+  The rule object, that is passed in, is an instance of :class:`~behave.model.Rule`.

+**before_scenario(context, scenario), after_scenario(context, scenario)**
+  These run before and after each scenario is run.
+  The scenario object, that is passed in, is an instance of :class:`~behave.model.Scenario`.

 **before_step(context, step), after_step(context, step)**
   These run before and after every step.
-The step passed in is an instance of :class:`~behave.model.Step`.
+  The step object, that is passed in, is an instance of :class:`~behave.model.Step`.

-**before_scenario(context, scenario), after_scenario(context, scenario)**
-  These run before and after each scenario is run.
-The scenario passed in is an instance of :class:`~behave.model.Scenario`.

-**before_feature(context, feature), after_feature(context, feature)**
-  These run before and after each feature file is exercised.
-The feature passed in is an instance of :class:`~behave.model.Feature`.

 **before_tag(context, tag), after_tag(context, tag)**
   These run before and after a section tagged with the given name.
 They are invoked for each tag encountered in the order they're found in the feature file.
 See  :ref:`controlling things with tags`.

+  Taggable statements are: Feature, Rule, Scenario, ScenarioOutline, Examples.

-The tag passed in is an instance of :class:`~behave.model.Tag` and because it's a subclass of string you can do simple tests like:
+  The tag, that is passed in, is an instance of :class:`~behave.model.Tag` and because it's a subclass of string you can do simple tests like:

   .. code-block:: python